 Appraisers will first review specific pieces of information relevant to your privately owned company.
 For example, analysis of the value of the business’s assets and liabilities.
 Additionally, there should also be consideration of any revenue, profits, or income gained during the time period of interest.
 Finally, the valuator will likely assess the value of the business by considering the market prices of similar assets or recently sold businesses or are in the process of selling.

 2. Ensure complete compliance with IRS guidelines

 Valuations of privately owned companies produced by appraisers for tax filing purposes must follow the requirements laid out by the IRS in the IRM Section 4.48.4.
-It is especially important that you obtain a valuation by a qualified expert like BAF|G to ensure that the guidelines are adhered to.
-Otherwise, valuators will be required to justify any departures made from such requirements, which might delay the time in which your filing is processed by the IRS.
+It is especially important that you obtain a valuation by a qualified expert like BA FL|GA|HI to ensure that the guidelines are adhered to.
+Otherwise, valuators will be required to justify any departures made from such requirements.
+This might delay the time in which your filing is processed by the IRS.